Julie789/Team3Inquisitors/BackgroundResearchReport/HISG_BackgroundResearchReport.md

   * Surface water temperature impacts on scallop growth?
   * Differences in growth rate of Male and Female scallops?

+#### Updated
+  * What is the relationship between environmental temperature to scallop size (Shell height, meat weight, viscera weight, etc.)?
+  * How do gear types impact the growth of scallops?
+  * Differences in growth rate of Male and Female scallops?
+  * What is temperature gradient over two years?
+  * What is the temperature difference between surface temperature and cage bottom temperature?
+  * How do the top temperature and intensity vs bottom temperature and intensity differ?
+  * How do temperature and light intensity affect the GSI and what is the contribution of gear type in this?

 ### ORGANISM STUDY :